dwaynetin/warp_portal_openai/README.md

 # warp_portal_openai

-This is a node command line executable that creates a website and auto-deploys it to your own github page, rather than having to manually do it on your own.
+This is a node command line executable that uses ChatGPT API to creates a website and auto-deploys it to your own github page, rather than having to manually do it on your own.

+You type:
+node index.js "Library website"

+It gives you the URL where your website is deployed.
+<owner>.github.io/<uniqueURL>

 You ask Chat GPT to create a website.
 To deploy it publicly, you have to: